FreedomIntelligence/Awesome-Econ-World-Models/README.md

 ---

-## 🌐 Economic World Models
+## 🌐 How We Arrived at Economic World Models

-This section traces the evolution of economic modeling from rules and data to agents, multi-agent interaction, and full economic environments.
+In this section, we take a historical view and ask how AI for economics arrived at the need to build economic worlds?
+We argue that the field has moved through five engineering waves from feature, data, prompt, context, and environment engineering.

 <p align="center">
   <img src="images/roadmap.jpg" width="800">